SiamakGoudarzi/SpecialtyCafe-Database-System/README.md

-# CafeCRM – Integrated Management System (Teheran to Tokyo)
+# Café Teheran to Tokyo – CRM & Database Architecture

 ## Project Context / Projektkontext
 **English:** This repository is the technical realization of the "Café Teheran to Tokyo" CRM system.
 It transforms strategic business analysis into a robust SQL Server database.
 This implementation covers the full lifecycle from business logic to database automation.